 Some members noted that members who believe that the ITRs are no longer relevant need to make a proposal on the way forward.

-.
+Some Member States were of the view that the Expert Group needs to continue its work until consensus is reached, while others preferred to retain the status quo of two sets of ITRs treaties.

 4. Summary